 — indefinite blocking of the other threads as they wait for the terminated thread if the interaction protocol was synchronous;

-— other threads receiving wrong or incomplete results if the interaction was asynchronous; or
+— other threads receiving wrong or incomplete results if the interaction was asynchronous;

 — deadlock if all other threads were depending upon the terminated thread for some aspect of their computation before continuing.

-Cross references
+Related coding guidelines

-CWE[8]: 364.
+CWE [7]: 364.
 Signal Handler Race Condition

-Hoare C.A.R., Communicating Sequential Processes[16]

-Larsen, Peterson, Wang, Model Checking for Real-Time Systems[33]

-“The Ravenscar Tasking Profile, specified in clause D.13 of ISO/IEC 8652:2012 Information technology – Programming Languages – Ada[1]
+See also Hoare C.A.R., [12] Larsen, Peterson, and Wang, [26], “The Ravenscar Tasking Profile, specified in clause D.13 of ISO/IEC 8652 D.1[17], and Guide to using the Ravenscar tasking profile [21]..

 Mechanism of failure

+There are a number of steps in the termination of a thread as listed below, but depending upon the multithreading model, some steps might be combined, might be explicitly programmed, or might be missing:

+— the termination of programmed execution of the thread, including termination of any synchronous communication;

+— the finalization of the local objects of the thread;

+— waiting for any threads that may depend on the thread to terminate;

+— finalization of any state associated with dependent threads;

+— notification that finalization is complete, including possible notification of the activating task;

+— removal and cleanup of thread control blocks and any state accessible by the thread or by other threads in outer scopes.

 If a thread terminates prematurely, threads that depend upon services from the terminated thread (in the sense of waiting exclusively for a specific action before continuing) may wait forever since held locks may be left in a locked state resulting in waiting threads never being released or messages or events expected from the terminated thread will never be received.

 If a thread depends on the terminating thread and receives notification of termination, but the dependent thread ignores the termination notification, then a protocol failure will occur in the dependent thread.
-For asynchronous termination events, an unexpected event may cause immediate transfer of control from the execution of the dependent thread to another (possible unknown) location, resulting in corrupted objects or resources; or may cause termination in the master thread.
+For asynchronous termination events, an unexpected event may cause immediate transfer of control from the execution of the dependent thread to another (possible unknown) location, resulting in corrupted objects or resources; may cause termination in the master thread, which may also cause the failure to propagate to child threads.

 These conditions can result in: